Procurement and Purchasing Strategy – 9 Steps To The Perfect Strategy

 Frequentlyasked questions

-A procurement strategy is a detailed process of how the procurement manager handles the procurement of materials or supplies.
+a procurement strategy is a detailed process of how the procurement manager handles the procurement of materials and supplies.

 To create a procurement strategy, one needs data, market and/or product research, sourcing for potential suppliers, and an automated system for assistance.